Where can I get dog welfare advice?

 Yes.
 Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law, unless your dog is 'working' on a farm for example.
 New legislation requires all dogs to be microchipped by 6 April 2016 in England.
-Your vet will also be able to micro chip your dog for you.

 Who do I call if I have lost my dog?

 As soon as possible report your dog missing by telephoning Eden District Council on 01768 817817.
 We keep a register of all lost and found dogs within Eden district.
 It is also worth informing the local vets.
 If you live close to the border of Eden district you should also call neighbouring District/Borough Councils.
 You may also wish to contact the micro-chip company (if your dog is micro-chipped) and tell them, the details should be on the paperwork you were given from the microchipper.

 What do I do if I have found a stray dog?